WHEN TO VISIT LOFOTEN

 All these questions and a dozen more should have some influence on your trip planning and can make the difference between July 1 – 10, if you specifically want to see the midnight sun or August 20 – 30, if you want to avoid the height summer crowds in the mountains.
 If hiking is your goal, then traveling before mid June is not the best, as many of the inland mountain areas can keep significant amounts of snow.
 If you want to see the northern lights, while still having good opportunities for hiking, then September is a good month.
 If you want to photograph the northern lights with snowy mountains, then anytime between mid January to late March will work.

-When visiting in the height of summer, you also need to be aware that tens of thousands of other people also have the same idea!
-On a sunny July afternoon the parking lot to Kvalvika beach will be overflowing (with the police now writing tickets to illegally parked cars), and the ferries to Bunes beach will be filled to capacity and require multiple trips.
-Accommodation across the Islands will have been booked up months in advance, so if you want to have the flexibility to casually show up and find a cozy rorbu at the last minute, July is not the month for you.
+While visiting in the height of summer, you also need to be aware that tens of thousands of other people also have the same idea!
+On a sunny July afternoon the parking lot to Kvalvika beach will be overflowing, and the ferries to Bunes beach will be filled to capacity and require multiple trips.
+Accommodation across the Islands will have been booked up months in advance, so if you want to have the flexibility to casually show up and find a cozy rorbu at the last minute, July or August are maybe not the months for you.

 The atmospheric scenes of winter have been drawing photographers north in growing numbers over the last few years.
 Combined with the increasing popularity of the northern lights tourism, which is just starting to reach Lofoten, this traditionally quiet time of year on Lofoten is becoming more and more popular.